Videodr0me/leela-chess-experimental/README.md

 ### Certainty propagation

 This is also known as MCTS-Solver or Proof-Number-Search in literature.
-For a description with example positions see:
+For a description with example positions see: https://github.com/Videodr0me/leela-chess-experimental/wiki#certainty-propagation---certainty-prop1

 ```
 lc0-cudnn selfplay --parallelism=8 --backend=multiplexing "--backend-opts=cudnn(threads=2)" --games=10000 --visits=100 --temperature=1 --tempdecay-moves=10 player1: --certainty-prop=1 --auto-extend=0 --backpropagate-mode=0 --optimal-select=0 player2: --auto-extend=0 --certainty-prop=0 --optimal-select=0 --backpropagate-mode=0
 tournamentstatus final P1: +2937 -2849 =4214 Win: 50.44% Elo:  3.06 LOS: 87.63% P1-W: +1718 -1140 =2142 P1-B: +1219 -1709 =2072
 ```

+Result is also within expectation, but this has some nice properties.
+Certain winning moves at root can be played irregardless of visit counts, which is beneficial in time pressure situations as MCTS is slow to revise initial estimates.
+Also if one day Tablebases get added, certainty propagation is useful for propagating the TB probe results throughout the tree.

+###